hughsie/python-uswid/README.md

 The `tag-id` value has to be unique, but for UEFI firmware this is typically the ESRT GUID value.
 The `product`, `summary`, `colloquial-version`, `revision` and `edition` values are optional but at least the first two are highly recommended.

-If we are not including the SBoM into the binary, and instead building a *detached* component SBoM, we need to make sure that we can verify the blob is valid.
+If we are not including the SBOM into the binary, and instead building a *detached* component SBOM, we need to make sure that we can verify the blob is valid.
 To do this we can also add a file hash:

     [uSWID-Payload]
     name = HughskiColorHug.efi